All Episodes

 Mayor, already running for mayor.

-He got off the, wherever he got off of, and he's already starting to run around neighborhoods.
+He got off the wherever he got off of, and he's already starting to run around neighborhoods.

-In fact, he produced a video in Washington, made to look like Chicago, to announce his intentions.
+In fact, he produced a video in Washington, made to look like Chicago to announce his intentions.

-But I, this is a feint, this is, This is a head fake.
+This is a head fake.

-This this is a takeoff on how Clinton supposedly triangulated after 94.
+No way, Obama, this is a takeoff on how Clinton supposedly triangulated after 94.

 Obama is not Clinton.

-Obama's not gonna slow down.
+Obama's not going to slow down.

-Obama's not gonna moderate.
+Obama's not going to moderate.

-He's not gonna go incremental.
+He's not going to go incremental.

 Well, no, it doesn't concede that the Democrats are losing.

-It says here at best facing narrower Democrat majorities.
+It says here, at best, facing narrower Democrat majorities.

 Republicans.